 As the holiday season approaches we’ll all be pretty much doing our utmost to achieve a beach body instead of what we really ought to be doing.
 And “what is that Andi?”
 I hear you cry?
-Well, years of talking to other people in the childcare sector enables me to highlight to you where we’ve all been going wrong all these years.
+Well, years of talking to other people in the early years sector enables me to highlight to you where we’ve all been going wrong all these years.
 Ever experienced the Santa Claus effect on holiday?
 You know, where kids seem to gravitate to you like mini heat-seeking missiles?
 I swear – they have such sophisticated olfactory systems that they can distinguish the everyday boring adult from the specialist early years variety.
-They have an innate ability to sniff out any adult who works with children from within 500 metres of their hotel balcony.
+They have an innate ability to sniff out any adult who works with children from within 50 metres of their hotel balcony.
 It’s because we just smell a lot more fun to be around I think.
+Must be that playdough-y, Milton-y, scented nappy sack-y aroma we carry around with us.
 What you should be doing is acquiring (or fine-tuning) your child repellent skills.
 So I’ve gathered here every tip ever shared with me on how to prevent being surrounded by other people’s kids during the £5000 holiday you’ve saved up all year for to get away from all that snot, slaver and tantrums for a mere 2 weeks.

 1. Do not under any circumstances make eye contact with any child starting right from the airport lounge as this shows to children beyond a shadow of doubt that you actually kinda like kids.
 You have literally just put a toddler target on your forehead and you. are. doomed.